Say Thanks to This Guy Next Time You Land Safely: Meet the Man Keeping JetBlue Safe

 From November to April, especially in the Pacific northwest and the northeast, cold weather barrels in and drives rough storms in dozens of cities.
-Many airline employees work outside, so these factors (as well as cold weather) have considerable impact on any airline operation.
+Many airline employees work outside, fueling the aircraft, loading and unloading baggage, and so on, so these factors (as well as cold weather) have considerable impact on any airline operation.

 “Active monitoring helps us reduce aircraft delays and keeps our crew members safe out in the operation.” — Kevin Crowley

 Besides weather delays and safety of the aircraft, there are other concerns as well, such as black ice, which will hit surfaces where employees and travelers may set foot.
-Then there’s the consideration of lightning, which is especially dangerous for workers out in the open.
+Then there’s the consideration of lightning, which is especially dangerous for workers out in the open airfield.

 Yes: High Winds & Ice.
 (But Don’t Forget the Lightning)

 When a lightning event occurs within proximity to an aircraft, the ramp is shut down and employees must take shelter.
+Things like fueling the aircraft can become extremely dangerous when lightning is nearby.
 Knowing when and where lightning will likely strike is a major concern, affecting safety and timeliness.

 Kevin gets what it’s like to be outside on a tarmac … in a storm.